failsafe-lib/failsafe/circuit-breaker.md

 1. TOC
 {:toc}

 [Circuit breakers][fowler-circuit-breaker] allow you to create systems that fail fast by temporarily disabling execution as a way of preventing system overload.
+There are two types of circuit breakers: *count based* and *time based*. *Count based* circuit breakers operate by tracking recent execution results up to a certain limit. *Time based* circuit breakers operate by tracking any number of execution results that occur within a time period.

 Creating a [CircuitBreaker] is straightforward:

 ```java
 CircuitBreaker<Object> breaker = new CircuitBreaker<>()